stojan211287/HangmanGame/README.md

 ## A simple Hangman Game

-### Build in Python3

-To play, install Python3.7 and run
+To play,

-	python3 main.py

-or, run a bash script with

-	./start.sh

-For the second variant, make sure the script is executable.
+* Make sure you have Python3.7 installed
+* Run `make dev && make play`